-- 183. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 184.
-Defendants and their co-conspirators in the government conspired to violate the Racketeer Influenced and Corrupt Organizations Act ("RICO"), 18 U.S.C. §§ 1961-1968. - 185.
-The corporate Defendants operated and continue to operate ongoing publicly-traded corporations formed under Delaware law.
-These corporations, together with the co-conspiring government officials and the individual Defendants, have formed an association-in-fact and combined to conduct legitimate business for the United States in California, other states, and overseas.
-This association-in-fact conducted both legal and illegal business and constitutes an ongoing Enterprise as that term is defined by RICO.
-The Enterprise began in or around January 2002 and continues as an ongoing concern that engages in legitimate activity separate and apart from the criminal and illegal activity. - 186.
-Defendants were and continue to be associated with and employed by the Enterprise. - 187.
-Defendants facilitated and/or directed, expressly and implicitly, that employees employed by the Enterprise engage in a pattern of racketeering activity as that term is defined in 18 U.S.C. § 1961(5) and as described above and in the accompanying exhibits. - 188.
-The Torture Conspirators engaged for several years and is still engaging in a pattern of criminal conduct. - 189.
-Defendants and their co-conspirators conspired together to conduct, facilitate and to participate directly and indirectly in the conduct of the affairs of the Enterprise through a pattern of racketeering activity as that term is defined in 18 U.S.C. § 1961(5) and as described above and in the accompanying exhibits.
+- 163. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 164.
+Defendants and their co-conspirators in the government conspired to violate the Racketeer Influenced and Corrupt Organizations Act ("RICO"), 18 U.S.C. §§ 1961-1968. - 165.
+The corporate Defendants operated and continue to operate ongoing publicly traded corporations formed under Delaware law.
+These corporations have combined to conduct legitimate business for the United States government in California and other states in the United States as well as overseas.
+These publicly traded corporations are listed on the stock exchange, conduct business throughout the fifty states, and otherwise impact interstate commerce.
+These corporations' combined business efforts constitute an ongoing Enterprise as that term is defined by RICO.
+The Enterprise is an ongoing organization that continues to function as a unit and engage in activity separate and apart from the fraudulent activity.
+The Enterprise operated, and continues to operate, legitimate business on behalf of the United States.
+Defendant Titan, CACI Corporate Defendants, and the Individual Defendants together with the co-conspiring government officials worked together on a repeated and continuous basis to engage in the illegal racketeering activity.
+The predicate acts described above include, but are not limited to, acts and threats of murder, assault and abuse, kidnapping, and obstruction of justice.

-- 190. The Enterprise has earned millions of dollars in exchange for participating with coconspiring government officials in the racketeering activities described above.
-The Enterprise and the co-conspirators designed and implemented the Torture Conspiracy in order to earn millions of dollars for Interrogation Services that would not have been earned through the Enterprise's legitimate conduct of business. - 191.
-The acts of the Enterprise and the acts of the Torture Conspirators have a major impact on interstate commerce. - 192.
-Plaintiff Sami, Plaintiff Ahmed, Plaintiff Neisef, and the putitive RICO Class Members have been injured in their businesses or properties, as required by 18 U.S.C. § 1964(c).
-The impact caused by Defendants' pattern and practice of criminal conduct, if not remedied by this Court, will continue to harm the named Plaintiffs and putative RICO Class Members. - 193.
-The Enterprise's victims include not only the named Plaintiffs but all detainees who have been killed, tortured, abused, or otherwise mistreated by the Torture Conspirators.
-The Enterprise's victims also include all United States citizens, who are subjected to greater security risks as a result of Defendants' illegal conduct. - 194.
-As a direct and proximate result of the Torture Conspirators' actions as aforesaid, Plaintiff Sami, Plaintiff Ahmed, Plaintiff Neisef, and the putative RICO Class have been damaged in an amount to be determined at trial.
+- 166. Defendants were and continue to be associated with and employed by the Enterprise. - 167.
+Defendants directed that employees employed by the Enterprise engage in a pattern of racketeering activity as that term is defined in 18 U.S.C. § 1961(5) and as described above and in the accompanying exhibits. - 168.
+The Enterprise engaged and is engaging in a multi-year pattern of criminal conduct. - 169.
+Defendants and their co-conspirators conspired together to conduct, and to participate in the conduct of the affairs of the Enterprise through a pattern of racketeering activity as that term is defined in 18 U.S.C. § 1961(5) and as described above with specificity in Paragraphs 46-107 and the accompanying exhibits. - 170.
+The Enterprise engaged and is engaging in a multi-year pattern of criminal conduct. - 171.
+The Enterprise has earned millions of dollars in exchange for participating with coconspiring government officials in the racketeering activities described above.
+The Enterprise and the co-conspirators designed and implemented the Torture Conspiracy in order to earn millions of dollars for Interrogation Services that would not have been earned through the Enterprise's legitimate conduct of business. - 172.
+Plaintiff Sami and Plaintiff Ahmed have been injured in their businesses or properties, as required by 18 U.S.C. §1964(c).
+The impact caused by Defendants' pattern and practice of criminal conduct, if not remedied by this Court, will continue to harm the named Plaintiffs and putative RICO Class Members.

+- 173. The Enterprise's victims include not only the named Plaintiffs but all detainees who have been killed, tortured or otherwise mistreated by the Torture Conspirators.
+The Enterprise's victims also include all United States' citizens, who are subjected to greater security risks as a result of Defendants' illegal conduct. - 174.
+As a direct and proximate result of the Torture Conspirators' actions as aforesaid, Plaintiff Sami, Plaintiff Ahmed, and the putative RICO Class have been damaged in an amount to be determined at trial.

-COUNT III CLAIM UNDER THE ALIEN TORT CLAIMS ACT - SUMMARY EXECUTION court affording all the judicial guarantees which are recognized as indispensable by civilized peoples.
+COUNT III CLAIM UNDER THE ALIEN TORT CLAIMS ACT - SUMMARY EXECUTION